yashas004/SynthSearch/README.md

 ```

 ### Web Interface

-Open `http://localhost:3000` in your browser to access the web interface.

 1. **Document Ingestion**: Upload text or PDF files to build your knowledge base
 2. **Query**: Ask questions about your ingested documents